Brian Dooreck MD

 There is no single test that can confirm a diagnosis of chronic fatigue syndrome.

-Symptoms can mimic a variety of other illnesses, such as sleep disorders, medical problems, and mental health issues.
-Thus, before a chronic fatigue syndrome diagnosis can be made, different tests may be required to rule out other diseases.
+Symptoms can mimic illnesses like sleep disorders, medical problems, and mental health issues.
+Thus, different tests may be required to rule out other diseases before a chronic fatigue syndrome diagnosis can be made.

-Nevertheless, in comparison to healthy adults who did not have the condition, people with chronic fatigue syndrome typically show an imbalance in gut bacteria, with higher levels of certain gut bacteria and lower levels of others.
+Nevertheless, compared to healthy adults who did not have the condition, people with chronic fatigue syndrome typically show an imbalance in gut bacteria, with higher levels of specific gut bacteria and lower levels of others.

 There is no single test that can confirm a diagnosis of chronic fatigue syndrome.